dennisdunn/coordinates/README.md

-# libCoord
+# Coordinates

 A coordinate transform library for the HTML5 canvas or svg elements.

-## Coordinate Systems

-### Canvas

-The canvas or svg elements place the origin (0,0) of the coordinate system in the upper-left with the X axis increasing to the right and the Y axis increasing downwards.

-### Cartesian

-The origin of the cartesian coordinate system is placed at the offset provided by the constructor.
-The offset is the point on the canvas that corresponds to (0,0).

-### Polar

-The origin of the polar coordinate system is placed at the offset provided by the constructor.
-The offset is the point on the canvas that corresponds to (0,0).
-The angle increases counter-clockwise with zero being at the east, or rgiht, position.

 ## Coordinates

-Cartesian coordinates are objects with x and y properties: {x:0, y:0}
+Rectangular coordinates are objects with x and y properties: {x:0, y:0} denoting a point on the Cartesian plane.

+Polar coordinates are objects with r (radius) and theta (angle) properties: {r:0, theta:0} describing points on the polar plane.

-Canvas coordinates are similar to cartesian coordinates except x and y are constrainted to positive values.
+Canvas coordinates are similar to cartesian coordinates except x and y are constrainted to positive values and describe a position on a canvas where the origin is the upper-left corner of the canvas.

-Polar coordinates are objects with r (radius) and theta (angle) properties: {r:0, theta:0}

 Angels are measured in radians, 1 radian = 57.2958 degrees.